Prof Claire Whitehead

 Research areas

-I work on Russophone literature and culture from the nineteenth century onwards, and have a particular interest in narrative theory and social history.
+I work on Russophone literature and culture from the nineteenth century onwards, with a particular interest in narrative theory and social history.

 Female Crime Writers: I am currently writing a book entitled Russia's First Female Crime Writers, 1860-1917.
 Work is funded by a British Academy / Leverhulme Senior Research Fellowship for the academic year 2025-26.
-It will be the first study in any language of five women who wrote crime fiction in the late imperial era.
-It will consider their work in terms of social history and literary practice and evidences my ongoing commitment to diversifying Slavic Studies.
+It will be the first study in any language of the handful of women who wrote crime fiction in the late imperial era.

 Related work on this topic includes an article on Aleksandra Sokolova (1833-1916) which was published by Slavonic and East European Review in 2021 (here).